Naupjjin/2025-AIS3-pre-exam-challenge/MyGO-schedule-manager-beta/solver/README.md

 If you don't understand, go to read my script.

-> PS: patch libc let you can success exploit on glibc 24.04
+> PS: patch libc let you can success exploit on glibc 24.04.
+Use bindiff can more easily compare where I patch.
+(Just one part similarity is 0.99)

 > PS: More information go to read c++ source code https://github.com/Naupjjin/gcc/tree/master

 ## script